oracle-livelabs/adb/shared/adw-data-lake/use-data-sharing/consume-share/consume-share.md

 ## Task 2:  Grant Required Privileges and Review Prerequisites

-1. To consume a data share, a user must set up an ACL to the data share's provider's machine using **`DBMS_NETWORK_ACL_ADMIN.APPEND_HOST_ACE`** as user **`ADMIN`** or some other privileged user.
-This enables a user or a role to access the data share through the Internet.
+1. To consume a data share, a user must set up an ACL to the data share's provider's machine to allow them to connect to the specified host as user **`ADMIN`** (or some other privileged user) from ADW over the public internet.
 This must be done before the going through the **Add Share Provider** wizard.
 For example, if you want to grant role `DWROLE` access on host `acme.com`, you can grant the access as follows:

     ```
     BEGIN